 - Case Study: This method attempts to gain in-depth data about a subject, this subject can range from an individual to a country.
 It uses multiple data sources, and can be explanatory, exploratory, or in some cases, it can be describing an event in entirety.

-Leveraging varying research methods is the most effective way to acquire the desired results in any industry.
-Speak to our experts to learn how qualitative and quantitative research can help your company.
+Research is the most effective way to acquire the desired results in any industry.
+Speak to our experts to learn more about the difference between qualitative vs quantitative research.

-Experts at Infiniti Research approach all market research challenges with a combination of both qualitative and quantitative research.
-The experts listed the following key benefits of combining qualitative and quantitative research:
+Experts at Infiniti Research approach all market research challenges with a combination of both qualitative vs quantitative research.
+The experts listed the following key benefits of qualitative vs quantitative research:

 - At the Paradigm Level: Using a combination of the two types of research allows for varied paradigms (or views) towards the same subject.
 Essentially, stepping away from the two-dimensional approach of one objective view towards a research topic.
 This in turn enables a more comprehensive approach, and therefore, more comprehensive results.

 - At the Method Level: Combining the methodological approaches of each of these types of research allows for a much wider scope of engagement.
 Additionally, with varying paradigms or views, the appropriate method must be used to acquire effective and appropriate results.

 - At the Technique Level: This approach also allows for a wide combination of techniques that are utilized in the approach to the entire process.
 Since techniques are not necessarily ties to paradigms or methods, there is a range of innovative combinations of techniques available to researchers.